morganmayday/tayen-core/magic/build-spells.md

-__Obliterate (Hit Hard)__
+#### Obliterate (Hit Hard)

 Major action, touch, instant, vs Evade, 4 spin, fulcry

-I: +2 damage on hit.
+I: +2 focus bonus on the Hit Hard check.
 Elemental type (cold, fire, or lightning) only.

-II: Extra spin can be spent, 4 to an additional +2 damage.
-Bonus damage cap at +6 total.
+II: Extra spin can be spent, 4 to an additional +2.
+Bonus cap at +6 total.

 III: Can change type as desired.
-Bonus damage cap at +10 total.
+Bonus cap at +8 total.

-IV: Affect hit roll rather than damage.
+IV: Can cast at any number of targets within touch range of a point within 30ft of you, spending spin for each.

-__Travel (Move)__
+#### Travel (Move)

 Variable, self, variable, N/A, variable, rectory